 Why is Security so Important in Industrial Internet of Things?

-In this video, I’ll explain why security is so important in IIoT.
-I'll go through the main points I discuss with our customers.
+In this blog post, we’ll explain why security is so important in IIoT.
+We'll go through the main points we regularly discuss with our customers.

 WHY IS SECURITY SO IMPORTANT IN IIOT?

-When I get this question from our customers, I say, "Yes, it definitely is”.
-Typically for us, we're connecting the operational technology (OT) and information technology (IT) space.
-What you're basically doing is connecting things, for instance a ship.
-A traditional big bulk carrier ship, out at sea, sailing halfway around the world.
-You're now connecting that ship to the internet.
-What you're doing is potentially opening it up to potential threats.
-For instance, there could be some guy sitting somewhere in the world in his bedroom, hacking around.
-In theory, what you’re doing is opening up the control system of the ship to this guy.
-How upset would you be if I told you the car you're driving to work every day, could be controlled by this guy sitting in a different country, and steer you off the road?
+When we get this question from our customers, we say, "Yes, it definitely is."
+Typically we connect the operational technology (OT) and information technology (IT) space.
+We're connecting things, for instance, a ship—a traditional big bulk carrier ship, out at sea, sailing halfway around the world—to the internet, thus we're potentially opening it up to possible threats.
+For instance, someone could be sitting in his bedroom, hacking around.
+In theory, we're opening up the ship's control system to this person.
+Imagine how upsetting it would be to know the car you're driving to work every day could be controlled by this random person and that this person could also steer you off the road.

-Hence, the worst-case scenario is that you're putting people's lives at risk.
-Nevermind the potential loss of earnings and credibility.
-You need to make sure security is handled in a good way in your organization.
+Hence, the worst-case scenario is that we're putting people's lives at risk.
+Never mind the potential loss of earnings and credibility.
+That is why our highest priority is to ensure that security in our customer's organization is handled well.

-This is something I discuss and advise our customers on.
-There are lots of different ways to do this.
-It all depends on the size of your company, are you building or buying your solution etc. However, there are some common things you need to do.
+A secure solution is something we discuss and advise our customers on regularly.
+There are lots of different ways to achieve this goal.
+It all depends on the company's size, whether a company is building or buying a solution, etc. However, there are some common things everyone needs to do.

-Firstly, you always have to look for transparency.
-It doesn't matter if you're a 10 or 20 000 person organization.
-How do you create transparency across your whole organization?
-Actually, showing everybody:
+Firstly, companies always need to look for transparency.
+It doesn't matter whether a 10 or 20 000 person organization.

-This is what we believe we're doing to mitigate those threats, and
+- This is what we think we're doing to mitigate those threats, and

-Let's imagine you're managing a credit card debt.
-If you hide it and put it under the table, it'll just get worse and worse.
+Let's imagine you're managing credit card debt.
+It'll get worse if you hide it and put it under the table.
 If you bring it out and talk about it, it'll be easier to see how you're going to handle it.

-There are a lot of resources on how to do this.
-Normally, searching for security resources you get hundreds of pages long documents and you don't even know where to start.
-However, Microsoft recently released an impressive 12-page whitepaper walking you through setting up a threat model and how you can translate that over to technical solutions.
-I’ll try to demonstrate this for you:
+There are many resources on how to improve transparency.
+Typically, searching for security resources, you get hundreds of pages of long documents, and you don't even know where to start.
+Microsoft released an impressive 12-page whitepaper walking you through setting up a threat model and how you can translate that over to technical solutions.
+We'll try to demonstrate this for you:

 1. WHAT THREATS DO YOU HAVE?

-First, you need to look at what kind of threats you might have.
+First, you must look at what kind of threats you might have.
 How do you mitigate these?
 Start by mapping them out.
 At a high level, that can be anything from:

-There are a lot of resources out there to help you discover where your potential threats are.
-There's one in particular I would like to recommend - ENISA.
-This is a European run initiative helping you discover what actual threats are possible giving you a big list of potential threats.
+There are many resources out there to help you discover where your potential threats are.
+There's one we like to recommend - ENISA.
+A European-run initiative that allows you to learn about actual threats.

 2. WHAT CONSEQUENCES WILL THESE THREATS HAVE?

-Second, you'll need to look at the consequences these threats might have.
-These can for instance be:
+Second, you'll need to consider these threats' consequences.
+These can, for instance, be:

 3. HOW DO YOU EVALUATE THESE CONSEQUENCES?

 Thirdly, you need to evaluate these consequences.
-Also here, you can use some of the great evaluation techniques that are out there.
-For instance:
+You can use some of the great evaluation techniques that are out there.
+Such as:

-Network threat detection - scanning your network to make sure there’s no weird things happening on it
+- Network threat detection - scanning your network to make sure no weird things are happening on it

-Penetration testing - have a third-party try to actually hack into your solutions
+- Penetration testing - have a third-party try to hack into your solutions

 MITIGATING THESE THREE STEPS

 So how do you mitigate these three steps?
-It really depends.
-I suggest you look into techniques like ENISA, or one of these that I would also like to recommend:
+It depends.
+We suggest you look into techniques like ENISA, or one of these:

-Microsoft's Stride, is a threat modelling technique where you can classify your threats according to the acronym, STRIDE:
+Microsoft's Stride is a threat modeling technique where you can classify your threats according to the acronym STRIDE:

-OWASP which came out quite a while ago, was initially an open-source technique for evaluating websites.
-However, now they've developed it into an IoT specification with a bunch of rules on how you can map out threats and evaluate them.
+OWASP was initially an open-source technique for evaluating websites.
+However, it has developed into an IoT specification with rules for mapping out threats and evaluating them.

 HOW SECURE IS THE ACTUAL SOLUTION?

-After our customers have done these steps, I’ll ask them to look at the solutions they actually put out in the field.
+After our customers have followed these steps, we'll ask them to look at the solutions they actually put out in the field.
 Let's imagine you own lots of boats or factories around the world where you have put your devices transferring data.
-You have a device that’s transferring data to a cloud solution.
+On top, you have a device transmitting data to a cloud solution.
 All these elements will have potential threats in them:

 How can you make sure the device is secure?
 As with everything else with security, there's no one way to do it all.
-First of all, at least make sure you place the device in a secure area where you have locks and security badges reducing the risk of the device being physically stolen.
-However, even then, make sure no intruders can access what's on the device.
+First, ensure you place the device in a secure area with locks and security badges, reducing the risk of the device being physically stolen.
+Regardless, ensure no intruders can access what's on the device.

 Microsoft built Azure Sphere, a comprehensive IoT security solution to secure hardware.
-Even if someone steals the device, takes pieces out and try to re-engineer it, it essentially can’t be done.
-However, this might be a bit too extreme in many cases.
-You should still however, make sure to add cryptographic keys to your device.
-Essentially this is a key telling you that this device is actually yours and not someone faking your device and sending fake data to the cloud.
+Even if someone steals the device, takes pieces out, and tries to re-engineer it, Azure Sphere makes it impossible to succeed with the attack.
+Even though this sounds extreme and seems unlikely, you should add cryptographic keys to your device.
+A cryptographic key tells you that this device is yours and not someone faking your device and sending fake data to the cloud.

-As mentioned, your device is transferring data to some cloud solution.
-How can you make sure thsís transfer is secure?
-For instance, you can use encryption techniques like TLS, a protocol for encrypting data.
-Moreover, back to the transparency aspect.
-If you're working with a third-party that's transferring your data across the internet.
-Are they able to provide solid documentation of this transfer?
+Since your device is transferring data to a cloud solution, it's essential to ensure this transfer is secure.
+You can use encryption techniques like TLS, a protocol for encrypting data.
+If you're working with a third party that's transferring your data across the internet, ask yourself: Are they able to provide solid documentation of this transfer?
 How is the device getting its data?
 How is it handling keys?

 THE CLOUD SOLUTION

-Now you need to look at where your data is actually going.
+Also, take a look at where your data is going.
 Is it going to a database?
 Is it encrypted?

-All in all, making sure your solution is actually secure and how you do that is all related to what your real threats are and the consequences of these.
-You’ll now know where to focus your efforts.
-Document the whole process and be transparent with the whole organization.
+Make sure your solution is secure.
+How you do that is related to what your real threats are and what their consequences are.
+This information will help you to know where to focus your efforts.
+In addition, document the whole process and be transparent with the entire organization.

 Security is a big, scary subject.
 We tend to look at security as something only experts can do.

-However, either you’re buying or building your own solutions, security is important.
-You should create a culture where you can openly discuss security.
+Yet, security is essential whether you buy or build your solutions.
+Most of all, create a culture where you can openly discuss security.
 Make it a safe place to address security issues.
-For instance, how about hosting weekly meetings where you discuss security breaches that you've seen in other companies, that have actually happened to you or you think might happen?
-What about discussing simple things such as transferring money in your bank?
+For instance, how about hosting weekly meetings to discuss security breaches that you've seen in other companies, that have happened to you or you think might happen?
+What about discussing simple things such as transferring money to your bank?
 How do you know that's secure?

-The worst thing you can do is having security people finger pointing and shouting at people when they're doing something wrong.
-This scares them and can make them insecure in bringing up security breaches.
+The worst scenario would be security people finger-pointing and shouting at someone when they're doing something wrong.
+You want to avoid scaring your colleagues and making them insecure in bringing up security breaches.

 BUILDING YOUR OWN IOT SOLUTION

-If you're building your own solution there are different areas you need to focus on.
-Let's imagine you are building the Super Duper IIoT solution - whatever that is.
-You want to know you're doing this in a secure way.
-You need to look through the whole process, understanding each of the phases from design to development to testing to deployment to operations.
-Each of these stages are different and have different levels of security to look at.
+If you're building your own solution, you need to focus on different areas.
+Let's imagine you are building the Super Duper IIoT solution.
+You want to know you're doing it securely.
+You need to look through the whole process, understanding the phases from design to development to testing to deployment to operations.
+Each of these stages is different and has different levels of security.

-In the design and development phase you'll start your threat modelling.
-Here, you also have to make sure you’re creating a security focused culture lasting into the testing phase.
-In your testing phase, you can do penetration/pen testing (yourself or third-party) or protocol fuzzing (mimic protocols to get different result).
-When you get to deployment and operations you should do network analysis.
-Investigate that nothing weird is happening across your network.
-You should also be aware of your deployment routines.
-When you're deploying new patches how do you make sure you're not implementing hidden things, making sure that they're nice and secure?
+In the design and development phase, you'll start your threat modeling.
+Focus on creating a security-focused culture that lasts into the testing phase.
+In your testing phase, you can do penetration/pen testing (yourself or third-party) or protocol fuzzing (mimic protocols to get different results).
+When you get to deployment and operations, do network analysis.
+Investigate whether anything weird is happening across your network.
+Also, be aware of your deployment routines: When deploying new patches, how do you ensure you're not implementing hidden things, making sure they're nice and secure?

-As mentioned, the way you do this all depends.
+As mentioned, the way you achieve a secures IIoT solutions depends.
 Are you buying or building your own solution?
-Do you have an IT organization within your company or are you using a third-party?
-Do the job, use the different techniques, be transparent and create a security focused culture.
+Do you have an IT organization within your company, or are you using a third-party?
+Do the job, use different techniques, be transparent and create a security-focused culture.